 Free Monday: Today’s top free Amazon “SF” for October 11.

-Maria and Amira of the MetaStellar staff have been bringing you, our well-loved readers, “Free Fridays” for several months now.
-This regular column consists of short reviews of the top ten books that appeared that week on Amazon’s list of free SF&fantasy.
+Maria Korolov and Amira Loutfi of the MetaStellar staff have been bringing you, our well-loved readers, “Free Fridays” for several months now.
+This regular column consists of short reviews of the top ten books that appeared that week on Amazon’s list of free science fiction and fantasy.

-But I’ve noticed that nearly all the books are strictly fantasy, or, at best, “science fantasy”.
+But I’ve noticed that nearly all the books are strictly fantasy, or, at best, “science fantasy.”
 Lots of magic and shape-shifting.
 I’m not a fan.
-Give me hard SF, some dark chocolate, and I’m happy.
+Give me hard sci-fi, some dark chocolate, and I’m happy.

 As noted in the other column:

 The list changes constantly — authors set their books to free temporarily to promote their work, and, of course, books move up and down in the rankings.
 But are any of the books actually worth reading?
 Well, I read the first few chapters of each to find out, so you don’t have to.

 This week’s list is completely different from those of the previous weeks.
 So if you’re a fan of free books, it looks like there are going to be new things to read all the time.